-One of leading designers in Tubik Studio, Ludmila Shevchenko is literally a person staying on the bright side of life every single moment of a day.
-If you check her portfolio on Dribbble, you will definitely see that even creating interfaces she is the artist always keen to take everything possible from the color and never afraid to experiment.
+One of the leading designers in Tubik Studio, Ludmila Shevchenko is literally a person staying on the bright side of life every single moment of the day.
+If you check her portfolio on Dribbble, you will definitely see that even in creating interfaces she is an artist always keen to take everything possible from the color and is never afraid to experiment.
 Certainly, it doesn’t matter that working on the projects, she never creates minimalist or airy-light designs – when it’s needed and required, it’s done also with thorough attention to even the smallest color accents.
-However, when she creates concepts or projects, she is always avid to use all the power of color and brighten the world around.
+However, when she creates concepts or projects, she is always avid to use all the power of color and brighten the world around her.
 Today she has shared some of her ideas on using color in UI design based on her work on numerous design tasks for different target audiences.

 Ludmila working over a UI concept

-Let’s look through some tips in perspective of color choice and application in UI design.
+Let’s look through some tips from the perspective of color choice and application in UI design.

 Don’t be afraid of experiments

-Don’t set strict limits of the color palette in your portfolio
+Don’t set strict limits on the color palette in your portfolio

 Sure, this advice, as well as all the others, should be used wisely.
 It has to be mentioned that in many cases designers today prefer to avoid gradients working out colors for their designs.
 However, gradients are able to liven the accomplished task and strengthen the potential of color in different design solutions.